erencantatar/GraphPredictiveCoding/readme.md

 We ommit the model for reconstruction and denoising: and 784 sensory vertices

+## Changelog
+- Major logic bug; weight_update is now only updating the internal nodes instead of the weights of all nodes.

 ## Installation
 1. **todo** Install conda env. with Pytorch Geometric (PYG)
 ```bash